Celebrating the World’s Artisans and the Power of Shopping for Good

 The impact her business has had on her village is notable as well.
 Asante now employs other carvers, including her husband Daniel Asante (seated, above center) who is a UNICEF Market artisan in his own right.
 Building on her success, Asante has even returned to her textile roots — creating intricate threadwork pieces featuring Adinkra and Sankofa symbols, as her homage to the Akan-speaking peoples of southern Ghana and its neighbor to the west, Côte d’Ivoire.

-To create traditional Balinese jewelry, Indonesian artisan Komang Wijayana (above) deploys fire, raw materials native to his home in Indonesia and the patience he learned from watching his own parents, who have been working in silver and gold as master jewelers since 1982.
+To create traditional Balinese jewelry, Indonesian artisan Komang Wijayana (above) deploys fire, raw materials native to his home in Indonesia and the patience he learned from watching his own parents, who come from a line of master jewelers that stretches back to 1982.
 There is a deep cultural history attached to Wijayana's jewelry line, which draws from Bali's ancient tradition of intricate filigree and the inspiration of the artist's natural surroundings.

-"When I was ten years old, my parents told me to learn about silver jewelry because someday, when I got older, I'd be able to make a living from this skill,” recalls Wijayana.
+"When I was 10, my parents told me to learn about silver jewelry because someday, when I got older, I'd be able to make a living from this skill,” recalls Wijayana.
 “They taught me everything.
 Their love for their work made me love this world of jewelry.”

 Wijayana's birthplace in Celuk is considered a mecca of silversmithing.
-But since the onset of the coronavirus pandemic, his country has earned another dire distinction.
-Of all Southeast Asian countries, Indonesia has been hit the hardest by COVID-19 and the children have not been spared.
-Kids under 18 make up 12.2 percent of confirmed cases and 1.2 percent of deaths.
+But the coronavirus pandemic gave his country another dire distinction.
+Of all Southeast Asian countries, Indonesia has been hit the hardest by COVID-19.
 While the pandemic's shocks have affected people of all ages, children and adolescents have been hit especially hard by falling household incomes.

 Meena Ughrejia (above) grew up in Chandigarh, India, watching her mother create beautiful patchwork quilts from the family's old clothes and fabric swatches they had around the house.
 She couldn’t help but learn the art, and when she got older and married a man whose family had turned this traditional craft into a thriving business, she vowed to hone her skills.